 Once children are school age, things will get much easier.
 Until of course it’s school holiday time.
 Work at home mums can usually manage with less childcare than working mums.
 However when you’ve been used to have six hours a day to work, you may well still need some.
 Check out my guide to childcare for work at home mums in the holidays to get some ideas.

-If you think being a work at home mum might be for you, pop over to Business for Mums to check out the stories of some real life work at home mums.
+If you think being a work at home mum might be for you, check out my book, “How to become a Work from Home Mum”.

 Work from home jobs for mums might seem as hard to find as the remote control your toddler has hidden but if you think a bit creatively, there are lots of legitimate work options, especially if you’re willing to start a home based business.
 I’ve put together 50 different stay at home mum jobs.
 There […]